FHantke/brave-browser-wiki/Patching-Chromium.md

 If changes can be made inside existing subclasses and code inside `src/brave`, then that is preferred.

+## Changes inside Chromium

+### Introduction to `chromium_src` overrides

+When you can't make a change directly in existing `src/brave` code, different approaches can be used to alter an upstream implementation.
+Many of them are based on `src/brave/chromium_src` overrides.
+The content of this directory is prioritized over upstream files during compilation.
+The basic rules are:
+* `#include "chrome/browser/profiles/profile.h"` will actually include `src/brave/chromium_src/chrome/browser/profiles/profile.h` if it exists.
+* compile `chrome/browser/profiles/profile.cc` will actually compile `src/brave/chromium_src/chrome/browser/profiles/profile.cc` if it exists.

-## Subclass and override
+### Subclass and override

-When you can't make a change directly in existing brave-core code, it's often best to simply subclass a Chromium class, and override the functions needed.
+To change an upstream logic it's often best to simply subclass a Chromium class, and override the functions needed.

 You will need to patch (see the below documentation) for some small trivial things in this case:
 - Create instances of your class instead of the Chromium class.